Updated: Feb 24

 For a woman in labour, the ability to relax and contract pelvic floor muscles (having complete control) is incredibly important, as the contractions and relaxation allows for the baby to move through the birth canal.

-Another interesting aspect of this study was that the non-pregnant women that were adjusted (comparison group), were able to contract their pelvic floor muscles to a certain degree, the only elite athletes can contract to.
+Another interesting aspect of this study was that the non-pregnant women that were adjusted (comparison group), were able to contract their pelvic floor muscles to a certain degree, the degree that only elite athletes can contract to.
 It may also be possible, that the chiropractic adjustment can have a preventative effect against future pelvic floor dysfunction (e.g. urinary incontinence).
-This effect needs to be further investigated.

-However, if you are pregnant and would like to be adjusted and make sure that your pelvis is aligned during pregnancy, please use the contact me page to book an appointment.
+To find our more about chiropractic care during pregnancy click here.
+If you are pregnant and would like to be adjusted and make sure that your pelvis is aligned during pregnancy, please contact the clinic to book an appointment.

 1. Effect of Spinal Manipulation on Pelvic Floor Functional Changes in Pregnant and Nonpregnant Women: A Preliminary Study.
 Haavik, Heidi et al. Journal of Manipulative & Physiological Therapeutics , Volume 39 , Issue 5 , 339 – 347.